HIZ

 Travel Payment ($3,000) includes prepayment for required deposits associated with reservations during your program, as well as roundtrip airfare from your home city*.
 Airline frequent flyer miles may be accumulated; however, no personal frequent flier miles or points may be used to acquire the flight(s).
 All travel arrangements are made by the International Programs office.
 A fuel surcharge, imposed by the airlines, may be added, typically not exceeding $500. *Round-trip airfare is typically based on travel from Little Rock.
 If your home city exceeds this fare, you may be charged accordingly.

-Final Payment ($22,382) includes tuition for 12 hours, room and board, program fee, technology fee, transportation, accommodation, local travel, tour guides, museums and art galleries, facility cleaning, and linen/laundry.
+Final Payment ($22,382) includes tuition for 12 hours, room and board, program fee, technology fee, transportation, accommodation, local travel, tour guides, museums and art galleries, facility cleaning and linen/laundry.
 Most financial aid will apply to your semester abroad.

 Spending money: You will need to provide your own spending money.